ClearTax/apollo-server-plugin-introspection-auth/README.md

 });
 ```

 **Note**: Ideally, you would want to add this configuration for non-development environments only.
+In which case, you can add the options conditionally.
+The following example illustrates adding it for higher environments in `apollo-server-express`:-

 ```ts
 // this example uses `apollo-server-express`